 The student passes at the M.S. level, but ability related to some core themes are not demonstrated at the Ph.D. level.
 In this case, the student can take an M.S. degree.
 However, the option is also open to retake the examination(s) one more time when next offered.
 Students receive individual guidance on whether they should plan to retake the examination or leave the program with an M.S.

+The student is given a conditional pass and is asked by the committee to provide a written revision to their initial document with a fixed period of time for further evaluation.

 The student fails the examinations.
 Such students are almost always advised to withdraw from graduate studies in DISA.
 They may, however, elect to retake the failed examination(s) one more time when next offered.

 Students who retake the Qualifiers must do so the year after the first attempt.
 Students who have failed one or more parts of the Qualifying Examination normally do not receive graduate assistantship support while waiting to retake the examination.